Downloadable resources

 An overview of the co-pay assistance program available to eligible patients with commercial insurance that you can share with patients.

-Billing and Coding Guide
+VYVGART Billing & Coding Guide

 A guide to help your office submit claims for VYVGART with an assigned J-Code: J9332.